-Event Target Property Description Торіс Required.
+Event Target Property Description Topic Required.
 The name of the Kafka topic to which you want to write messages.
 Group Id Required.
 This field is reserved for future use.
 However, you must enter a value in this field because it is a required field.
 Kafka Connector ignores the value that you enter.
-Content Format Required.
+Content Required.
 The format in which you want to write the messages.
-Select one of the following options: - TEXT - XML - JSON Default is TEXT .
-Other Attributes Optional.
+Format Select one of the following options: - TEXT - XML - JSON Default is TEXT.
+Other Optional.
 A list of additional Apache Camel configuration properties for the Kafka producer.
-Specify the properties in key-value pairs.
+Attributes Specify the properties in key-value pairs.
 Separate multiple properties with an ampersand character (&) without any space.
-For example, enter the following phrase to specify the maximum size of a request and the size of the TCP receive buffer to use when reading data: maxRequestSize=1000000&receiveBufferBytes=60000 When you configure producer-specific connection properties in both the Event Targets tab and the Properties tab, the connection properties in the Event Targets tab take precedence.
+For example, enter the following phrase to group records into fewer requests whenever multiple records are being sent to the same partition and the size of the TCP receive buffer to use when reading data: batchSize=10000&receiveBufferBytes=60000 When you configure producer-specific connection properties in both the Event Targets tab and the Properties tab, the connection properties in the Event Targets tab take precedence.
 For more information about the properties that you can specify, see the Apache Camel documentation.